inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 You can change the color of the objects in setting menu.
 This is very useful especially when it is hard to see nodes on ways and shapes on different background.
-When Participants ask about how to change the symbol or show the name of objects, you need to tell them that this program is for editing data not to see the preview or result and print a map.
+When participants ask about how to change the symbol or show the name of objects, you need to tell them that this program is for editing data and not to see the preview or result and print a map.
-All of nodes and tag will be saved in a database, but you can use some other software to make your map better.
+All of the nodes and tags will be saved in a database, but you can use some other software to make your map better.
 A good example is OpenStreetMap, but there are a lot more available.
 The difference between editing data and rendering on another software might